IDCText/test2/README.md

       Click on the textABC database, go to the Import tab, and select the nusers.sql file from the databases folder.
 Click Go to import the file.
     - Repeat the process by importing the studies.sql file into the same textABC database.

-3. Directory structure
-   In the XAMPP directory, there exists a folder called “htdocs”.
-This is where all the programs for the web pages will be stored.
-   Now, to run a PHP script:

-   Go to “C:\xampp\htdocs” and inside it, create a folder.

-5. Configure the Project
-If using XAMPP, store the project files in the htdocs directory:
-- Ensure the project folder is located in the htdocs directory of your XAMPP installation.

-6. Access the Project
-Start the Apache and MySQL services in the XAMPP Control Panel.

 **Open your web browser and navigate to http://localhost/ABCText**.